isabella232/laserfiche-sharepoint-integration/jekyll_files/docs/admin-documentation/add-app-to-sp-site.md

 ## PRE-RELEASE DOCUMENTATION - SUBJECT TO CHANGE
 ### Prerequisites
   - Be the owner of a SharePoint Site in an organization which has the Laserfiche integration installed. (see [Add App to Organization](./add-app-organization))
+### Steps
 1. Go to the SharePoint Site that you would like to install the integration on.
-If you do not have a SharePoint Site already, you can find instructions [here](https://support.microsoft.com/en-gb/office/create-a-site-in-sharepoint-4d1e11bf-8ddc-499d-b889-2b48d10b1ce8)
+If you do not have a SharePoint Site already, you can find instructions [here](https://support.microsoft.com/en-gb/office/create-a-site-in-sharepoint-4d1e11bf-8ddc-499d-b889-2b48d10b1ce8) on how to create one.
 1. Navigate to the app catalog by clicking on the "Site Contents" item in the navigation bar.
 <a href="../assets/images/sharePointSiteContents.png"><img src="../assets/images/sharePointSiteContents.png"></a>